 SmartyList: Web Interface

 With access to our SmartyList Web Interface, a person with zero programming experience can process lists of addresses in only a few minutes.
 Using a simple copy and paste process, you can standardize and validate your addresses and enrich them with relevant data like county name, congressional district, latitude, longitude, and more.
 The tool can process up to 50,000 US addresses or 5,000 international addresses at once.
 (For longer lists of US addresses, try our SmartyList Command-Line Interface.)
-Additionally, the SmartyList Web Interface has a US ZIP Code mode in which you can put in US ZIP Codes and get back all the corresponding cities and states, or put in cities and states and get back all the matching US ZIP Codes.
+Additionally, the SmartyList Web Interface has a US ZIP Code mode in which you can submit ZIP Codes and get back all the corresponding cities and states, or put in cities and states and get back all the matching ZIP Codes.

 You may want to set up a free account to try out your list.

 - Compile your data in one of these file formats: Excel, CSV, or tab-delimited text.

 - Organize your data into columns, using one of the combinations shown below.
 (The more data provided, the better.)
 The top row MUST consist of column titles, spelled exactly as you see here.

-Note: An additional column for secondary (apt/ste/etc.) can be added to any of the first three examples above. (e.g.,
+secondary.
+Such a column can be added to any of the first three combinations shown above.
+For example: